 Under the Act, Canadian-resident corporations are subject to taxation on their annual revenues in a similar manner to other persons.
-Corporate tax rates vary across the country depending on the province or territory of a corporation's residence, but are generally lower than individual or trust tax rates, making it advantageous in many cases to defer the payment of taxes at high rates through the use of corporations.
+Corporate tax rates vary across the country depending on the province or territory where the corporation has permanent establishments, but are generally lower than individual or trust tax rates, making it advantageous in many cases to defer the payment of taxes at high rates through the use of corporations.
 Dividends paid by one Canadian corporation to another are, in general, entitled to a full deduction under s.
 112 of the Act, such that they may be received tax-free by the recipient corporation (subject to the anti-avoidance provisions in subs.
 55(2) of the Act).
-In its 2017 Federal Budget, the Federal Government suggested that planning which involves holding passive investments within a private corporation creates a financially advantageous situation for the owners of the private corporation as compared to other taxpayers.
-This alleged financial advantage caused the Federal Government to release proposed new tax measures on July 18, 2017 and to launch a consultation on the future taxation of private Canadian corporations which earn or receive passive income.
-Several industry and professional organisations will be making submissions to the Federal Government later this year on the subject.
-It remains to be seen what amendments the Federal Government will, in fact, make to the Act to address what it believes to be certain perceived unfairness within the domestic corporate tax system.

-Unless otherwise exempt under the ETA, corporations carrying on business in Canada are required to report and remit GST (or harmonised sales tax ("HST") in certain provinces) if they sell goods or provide services to Canadians.
+Unless otherwise exempt under the ETA, corporations carrying on business in Canada are required to report and remit GST (or HST in certain provinces) if they sell goods or provide services to Canadians.
 Corporations also face the same or similar tax liabilities in respect of goods imported into the country and real properties beneficially owned by them as described in questions 4.2 and 4.3.